Holding onto those plates!

 3. Embrace the Change of Seasons

-If money’s become a bit tighter or the wedding date is looming, considering switching to a winter or off-peak date – they’re sometimes a bit cheaper and lots of suppliers are offering ‘Back to Normal’ specials at the moment.
+If money’s become a bit tighter or the wedding date is looming, consider switching to a winter or off-peak date – they’re sometimes a bit cheaper and lots of suppliers offer ‘off-peak’ prices.

 Just remember that if you’re switching from a summer to a winter hen party, you may need to reconsider any outdoor activities you had planned.

-Instead, look for indoor hen party ideas that don’t involve physical contact, such as live art drawing, cocktail making or ten pin bowling.
+Instead, look for indoor hen party ideas such as life drawing, cocktail making or a dance class!

 If you had planned to travel abroad or a long way from home, consider whether it’s possible to do the same activities on a smaller scale.
 Can you meet up in your home town so no one has to book accommodation?